Remember the desk I found curbside for free that I recently placed in my studioffice?

 That used to be me.
 Once you see how this paint covers and shines, you may change your thinking.
 It is incredibly shiny and dries to a super hard finish.
 I needed two coats.
 It took 24 hours to dry and did smell, but the wait was worth it – no brush marks at all!
 It is as smooth as glass as the paint self levels.

-Once it was dry I gave it more of my personality by adding my stuff.
+Once the paint was dry, I gave it more of my personality by adding my stuff.

 You can see how shiny it is – the glass vase has a reflection.

 I am thrilled with the desk – I am over the moon happy as I have never had my very own desk before.
 Growing up, I shared a room with my 2 sisters and we shared a desk.
 In college I had a desk in my dorm room, but it was dark brown and attached to the wall with built in shelves.
 It didn’t feel like a desk and I never used it.
-I had a work bench for a while and then I made the Partners Desk that I shared with my family.
 This desk is my very own – pretty and what I always imagined a desk should look like.

 On the other end I keep all my colorful markers in a thrift store find, photos of my daughters when they were little, and a few favorite objects.